fg-research/website/blog/general/posts/inflation-forecasting-random-forest.rst

     <p>
     A random forest is an ensemble of decision trees.
-A decision tree approximates the relationship between the target and the features by splitting the feature space into different subsets and generating a constant prediction for each subset, where each subset of the feature space represents a different combination of feature values.
+A decision tree approximates the relationship between the target and the features by splitting the feature space into different subsets, and generating a constant prediction for each subset, where each subset of the feature space represents a different combination of feature values.
     </p>

     <p>
-    A decision tree assumes that, over appropriately chosen subsets of the feature space, the target values can be approximated with a constant value, and can therefore be seen as a nonparametric regression model where the regression function is estimated using a piecewise constant approximation.
+    A decision tree assumes that, over appropriately chosen subsets of the feature space, the target values can be approximated with a constant value.
+A decision tree can therefore be seen as a nonparametric regression model where the regression function is estimated using a piecewise constant approximation.
     </p>